esaude/esaude-emr-poc/test/e2eTests/README.md

-# POC End-To-End (E2E) Tests
+# POC End-To-End Tests

-This directory contains automated end-to-end tests that validate key scenarios on the POC website.
+In order to validate the POC website is working properly someone needs to open the site, click through pages, fill out forms, and see that everything is working properly.
+These are commonly known as End-To-End (E2E) testing.
+When we did this manually it took us several months.
+This directory defines a framework that automates our E2E tests in a few minutes, which allows us to validate the POC is working much more frequently.
 Below we describe how to run these tests, how to write them, their underlying architecture, and why we think they're important.

 ## How Do I Run E2E Tests?
 1. [Setup your development environment](https://github.com/drryanjames/esaude-emr-poc/tree/docs#setup-development-environment)
-2. In the esaude directory run `npm install`
+2. In the root directory run `npm install`
 3. In a new terminal start selenium `npm run wd:start`
-4. In a separate terminal run thge tests by running `npm run e2e`
+4. In a separate terminal run E2E tests `npm run e2e`
-5. Once the tests have finished open `test/e2eTests/reports/pocE2E.html` to view the results report
+5. Once the tests have finished open `test/e2eTests/reports/pocE2E.html` to view results

 ## How Do I Write E2E Tests?
 Adding a new E2E test?
 If you haven't done so already, I recommend reading the next section on architecture before reading this section.
 I'm inpatient, however, and just want to see code, so I placed this section earlier in the stack.